anthonylangsworth/EDMinorFactionSupport/README.md

 2. Fixing anti-minor faction mission detection.
 3. Cartography data.
 4. Trades.
+5. Internal fixes like a better folder structure and automated tests.

 If this tool proves useful we may automate the collation of these further, e.g. by pasting the results to Discord directly or a similar tighter integration.